Retirement savers may never have had it more difficult.

 He argues that such a conservative portfolio has pretty much always been a bad deal for investors: a dollar invested in the entire US stock market in 1950 would be worth $1,763 now, while a dollar in a 60-40 portfolio would have only risen to about $535.

 If investors can’t afford to save more, they may instead dial up the risk, pushing more of their holdings into stocks (an 80-20 portfolio, perhaps), or swapping government bonds for corporate bonds and loans, emerging-market assets, or longer maturity debt.
-(Woodard thinks savers can take prudent risks by investing some of their money in things like corporate bonds and loans, higher yielding municipal debt, and even tech stocks, which have been a crowded trade for some time but remain one of the few places to find companies with decent earnings growth.)
+(Woodard thinks savers can take prudent risks by investing some of their money in things like corporate bonds and online loans, higher yielding municipal debt, and even tech stocks, which have been a crowded trade for some time but remain one of the few places to find companies with decent earnings growth.)

 But taking more risk has, well, risks.
 In swapping out Treasuries for riskier securities, “you’re diluting your diversification benefits,” Vanguard’s Ricci says.
 “You’re getting more expected return but for a higher level of risk.”